dalesgit/dalesgit.github.io/relg101-f18/presentations/ritual-sq.md

 <li class="fragment">Commemorates the meal eaten by the Jews as the were delivered from slavery </li>
 <li class="fragment">Retelling the story of the **Exodus** is central to the meal </li>
 <li class="fragment">The **Passover** meal is not merely a historical remembrance. </li>

+---

+**The key thing to remember is that the meal is far more than just a meal**

-<li class="fragment">For Jews participating in the Passover meal, there is a combination of memory, worship, and hope. </li>
+- For Jews participating in the Passover meal, there is a combination of memory, worship, and hope.
 <li class="fragment">To celebrate the Passover is to become ritually one with those who first observed it before leaving Egypt. </li>
 <li class="fragment">Thus, Jews celebrate an ancient story in their tradition by reenacting the story in a highly ritualized fashion </li>